Example2

 self.heater = "On"

-class ThermoDriver(IPyDriver):
+class ThermoDriver(ipd.IPyDriver):

-"""IPyDriver is subclassed here, with two methods created to handle incoming events
+"""IPyDriver is subclassed here, with a method

 and to transmit the temperature to the client"""

-async def clientevent(self, event):
+async def rxevent(self, event):

 thermalcontrol = self.driverdata["thermalcontrol"]

-vectorname='targetvector') if 'target' in event:
+if event.vectorname == "targetvector" and 'target' in event:

 # Set the received value as the thermostat target